2025–26 II liga

-The 2025–26 II liga (also known as Betclic II liga for sponsorship reasons) is the 78th season of the third tier domestic division in the Polish football league system since its establishment in 1948 and the 18th season of the Polish II liga under its current title.
-The league is operated by the Polish Football Association.
+The 2025–26 II liga (also known as Betclic II liga for sponsorship reasons) was the 78th season of the third tier domestic division in the Polish football league system since its establishment in 1948 and the 18th season of the Polish II liga under its current title.
+The league was operated by the PZPN.

-The league is contested by 18 teams.
-The regular season is played in a round-robin tournament.
-The season started on 25 July 2025 and will conclude on 30 May 2026 (regular season), with play-offs being held in June 2026.
+The league was contested by 18 teams.
+The regular season was played in a round-robin tournament.
+The season started on 25 July 2025 and concluded on 30 May 2026 (regular season), with play-offs being held in June 2026.

 Teams

-A total of 18 teams participates in the 2025–26 II liga season.
+A total of 18 teams participated in the 2025–26 II liga season.

 Changes from last season

 The following teams have changed division since the 2024–25 season.